mantekb/NetworkingFundamentals_SignalEncoding/README.md

 ## Running the program
 Since the assignment is done in two ways, the process of running and getting the output is shown for both ones:

-### PHP
+#### PHP
 1. Clone this repo inside the 'htdocs' folder if you're running on XAMPP or inside the 'WWW' folder if you're running on WAMPP.
+If you're using any other software, refer to that software's specifics to run a PHP project.
 2. Start the server and the demo would be available on http://localhost/CS4290_SP2017_A3_SHARMA.
 3. Enter the input bits (a combination of 0's and 1's) and hit Get Graph.
 4. That's it.
 You can see 6 different encoding schemes and 2 different scrambling techniques.

+<b>The working demo of this assignment on PHP can be accessed from http://signal.sagarsharma.com.np</b>

-### C++
+#### C++
 1. Clone this repo to any working location you like.
 2. Run the file source.cpp with any IDE of your preference that works for C++ codes.
 3. Enter the number of input bits that you're going to enter.
 Then enter the input bits one at a time.